 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages.
+Use the menu to see other pages.

 People with salivary gland cancer may experience the following symptoms or signs.
-Sometimes, people with salivary gland cancer do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not cancer.
+Sometimes, people with salivary gland cancer do not have any of these changes.
+Or, the cause of a symptom may be a different medical condition that is not cancer.

-- Numbness in the face
+Numbness in the face

-- Pain or swelling in the face, chin, jawbone area, or neck
+Pain or swelling in the face, chin, jawbone area, or neck

-- A difference between the size and/or shape of the left and right sides of the face or neck
+A difference between the size and/or shape of the left and right sides of the face or neck

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
-This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.
+If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
+This may be called palliative care or supportive care.
+It is often started soon after diagnosis and continued throughout treatment.
+Be sure to talk with your health care team about the symptoms you experience, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis, and it explains what tests may be needed to learn more about the cause of the symptoms.
 Use the menu to choose a different section to read in this guide.